 - Organize and supervise games and other recreational activities to promote physical, mental, and social development.

-These are the skills Middle School Special Education Teachers say are the most useful in their careers:
+When polled, Middle School Special Education Teachers say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.

 Speaking: Talking to others to convey information effectively.